liulab-dfci/TRUST4/README.md

 	perl trust-smartseq.pl -1 read1_list.txt -2 read2_list.txt -t 8 -f hg38_bctcr.fa --ref human_IMGT+C.fa -o TRUST

 The script will create two files: TRUST_report.tsv for general summary and TRUST_annot.fa for assemblies.
 The formats are described above.
 Each cell's name is inferred by the file name before the first ".".

+* #### UMI

+TRUST4 supports UMI-based abundance estimation.
+You can use --UMI to specify the UMI sequence file or the field in the BAM file.
+If the sequence contains non-UMI information, you can use --umiRange to specify the UMI sequence range.
+The rule is similar to the --barcode and --barcodeRange options in the single-cell section above.

 * #### Simple report